 What does it mean to be human in the 21st century?

-Graduates of Saybrook’s Psychology program are frequently successful as college faculty and authors, but our programs prepare you for more than a career in academia.
-Many of our faculty members are noteworthy social activists who pass on their professional experience and passion to their students.
+s Psychology degree program in the School of PII are successful as college faculty and authors, but our programs prepare you for more than a career in academia.
+Many of our graduates as well as faculty members are noteworthy social activists who pass on their professional experience and passion to their students.
 Many Saybrook students are now creative contributors in a variety of fields, and make significant contributions to our better understanding of human behavior from a humanistic perspective and to the alleviation of human suffering on many levels.

 Our research and practice encourages the best in human qualities and activities while also adhering to rigorous scholastic standards.
 By producing humanistic scholars, researchers, and practitioners, the Psychology degree program offers interdisciplinary graduate education that crosses and merges many disciplines within the field of Psychology.
-Through such an approach, exploration of what it means to be human in the 21st century is expanded beyond the traditional definition of the field.
+Through such an approach, exploration of what it means to be human in the 21st century is expanded beyond traditional definitions of the field.

 Their work offers a vital and emancipatory alternative to individuals, families, groups, and societies as they respond to human needs in an increasingly complex world.
-The emphasis of the course of study is on disciplined inquiry, scholarly research and writing, and the conceptualization of issues in psychology within the framework of their philosophical, scientific, social, and political contexts, as well as practical “real world” implications.
+The emphasis of the course of study is on disciplined inquiry, scholarly research and writing, and the conceptualization of issues in Psychology within the framework of their philosophical, scientific, social, and political contexts, as well as practical “real world” implications.
 It is an alternative educational program committed to the study of human experience from multiple frameworks informed by this historical and evolving humanistic perspective.